+They’re legit.
 According to the BBB, Credit Management Company, Inc. was started in 1966.
 The BBB established CMC’s profile page in 1996.
-CMC is listed as a collection agency that uses the alternate business name, Collection Management Company.
-Buzzfile estimates CMC’s annual revenue at $1.2 million and the size of its headquarters staff at 11 employees.
+CMC is listed as a collection agency that uses the alternate business name, Collection Management Co.
+Buzzfile estimates Credit Management Company’s annual revenue at $6 million and the size of its headquarters staff at 48 employees.

 CMC “partners with local, regional, and national clients across various markets to provide them with the proficiency needed to increase their bottom line.”
 The markets serviced by CMC include healthcare, government, higher education, financial services, and commercial collections.